Wangu Gome

-Wangu Gome (born 13 February 1993) is a Namibian footballer who plays as a midfielder for the Namibia national team.
+Wangu Gome (born 13 February 1993) is a Namibian footballer who plays as a midfielder for Ongos Valley and the Namibia national team.
 He is known for his diminutive size and midfield capabilities.

 Career

 Club

 Following his performance at the 2015 COSAFA Cup, Bidvest Wits F.C. signed the young midfielder on a one-season loan.
 He made his league debut for Bidvest Wits F.C. in a 0-1 victory over University of Pretoria F.C.

 Originally on loan, Bidvest Wits F.C. decided to extend his contract to long-term in 2016.

 Recently, he has had continuous inactivity, not making the squad against Al Ahly in the CAF Champions League.

 Made his CAF Champions League debut for The Clever Boys fronting Light Stars FC.

 His first trophy was the MTN 8 cup.

 On 2 March 2020, Gome signed for Armenian Premier League club FC Alashkert.
 On 24 December 2022, Alashkert announced the departure of Gome.